xneelo/localize-toolkit/README.md

 #### isLanguageCached

-- Check if a given language string has a cached language object.
+- Check if there is a cached language object for a given language string.
 This can be called before [setLanguage](#setlanguage) in order to check whether you will have to provide a language object.

 #### clearCache